***Divine Message of God To Mankind…

-” Ifa is not merely a collection of verses, proverbs, parables and anecdotes.
-Ifa is God’s sacred message to mankind.
-It is the embodiment of the totality of human existence.”
+” Ifa is not merely a collection of Verses, Proverbs, Parables and Anecdotes.
+Ifa is the embodiment of the totality of human existence.”

 The Odu Ifa are spirits who represent all possibilities of existence, from the concrete to the abstract, from the temporal to the situational.
 One way of adapting this idea is that of correlating the Odu with forms one understands as the primary categories of existence.
 These derivations operate at various levels based on the expansion of one unit into two units in which the second unit is a variation of the first one.
 The original two units then constitute the template in terms of which another two units are generated as variations of the first two.
 These four primal units are then used as templates for the creation of another twelve units which are variations of the first four units.
 The set of sixteen units thus generated is them employed as a framework for creating another two hundred and forty units, which are variations of the structure of the first sixteen units.

 This sequence of derivations may be adapted to the development of an increasing number of ideas or principles from a few constituent ideas or principles.
 The underlying ideas could demonstrate what are understood to be the most broadly assumptive assessment of principles in that system while the other ideas could be derivations from these underlying forms.
 Using such a process of derivation, one could adapt the description of the Odu as demonstrating all possibilities of existence.
 One could describe the primary Odu in terms of the most fundamental principles of existence and the other Odu that derive from the primary Odu as the subdivisions of these primary principles.